Launch a social media strategy

 So, even if your focus is selling or offering a service in person, your website is essential.

 If you’re starting from scratch, there are plenty of site building platforms that cater to all businesses and budgets.
 DIY services like WordPress or Squarespace let you pick out templates and arrange content yourself.
-While Telstra’s Online Essentials package takes the hassle out of the process and builds the site for you from scratch.
+While Telstra Business Digital Marketing Services offer website plans that take the hassle out of the process, and can build a site for you from scratch.

 Your site should be easy to find and navigate.
 Pick a domain name that’s identifiable, memorable, and ensure your content communicates a clear message.
 When you have a good site, start exploring how to optimise it with our five step guide to SEO.